Brikaa/security-assignment-2/report/report.md

 - **Impact:** severe impact; successful exploitation gives the attacker the ability to transfer an amount of money from accounts that do not belong to them
 - **Recommendations:** either do not use cookies for determining what accounts belong to the user, or add a verification signature to the cookie.

+## Bypassing access control (viewing a foreign account details)

+- **Test CVSS severity**: High
+- **Test CVSS score:** 7.1
+- **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:H/VI:N/VA:N/SC:N/SI:N/SA:N`
+- **Description of the type of the vulnerability:** a defect in the access control (not doing backend validation on who is viewing the account)
+- **Description of the vulnerability:** an attacker can view the account details of another user through the `/bank/showAccount` page
+- **Impact:** severe impact; successful exploitation gives the attacker the ability to view the details of foreign accounts violating their privacy
+- **Recommendations:** do backend validation before sending the data to the `/bank/showAccount` page

 ## Bypassing access control (getting a foreign account details through the REST API)

 - **Test CVSS severity**: High